-In 2016-17, students could take one developmental course in Language Arts.
-Depending on which mathematics course they needed and their score on the department rubric and placement test, students could take a 2-course sequence, one course, or a co-requisite course leading to or coinciding with the required college-level mathematics course.
+In 2017-18, students could take one developmental course in Language Arts or a co-requisite course along with the college level English course.
+Depending on which mathematics course they needed and their score on the department rubric and placement test, students could take one developmental course followed the next semester by a co-requisite course along with the college level mathematics course or a co-requisite course coinciding with the required college-level mathematics course.